 3. Create an entranceway at Great King St.

 Poor spatial definition meant a conflict between the features at this secondary but significant entrance site.
 The stonework entranceway visually greets the visitor, offering an arrival space followed by a range of routes.

-Access to the duck pond is opened up with the addition of a purpose-built jetty at an underused bank with superb views.
+A purpose-built jetty at an underused bank gives superb views.

 Excellent ventilation and air circulation are essential design considerations to maintain a cool environment to duplicate the unique environmental conditions for Sub Antarctic plants.